GamePortal1705/werewolf/Pods/Socket.IO-Client-Swift/README.md

 ##API
 Constructors
 -----------
-`init(var socketURL: NSURL, options: Set<SocketIOClientOption> = [])` - Creates a new SocketIOClient. options is a Set of SocketIOClientOption.
+`init(var socketURL: NSURL, config: SocketIOClientConfiguration = [])` - Creates a new SocketIOClient.
 If your socket.io server is secure, you need to specify `https` in your socketURL.

 `convenience init(socketURL: NSURL, options: NSDictionary?)` - Same as above, but meant for Objective-C. See Options on how convert between SocketIOClientOptions and dictionary keys.